theirc/airbel/src/_projects/coach-everu.md

 #### How does it work?

 * Coaching sessions and peer-to-peer learning occur during 1-hour weekly video clubs.
-* Refugee teachers implement what they learned in their classroom during daily designated ‘SEL time,' marked by a school bell.
+* Refugee teachers implement what they learned in their classroom during daily designated ‘SEL time,’ marked by a school bell.
 * Teachers are rewarded and supported with localized SEL cards that signal they are skilled SEL teachers and can be used as teaching aids in the classroom.